 In 2016 Enterprise Nation scales up its Go Global campaign to run five missions and deliver year-round content on how to enter new markets.
 The first mission is to Dublin on 10 and 11 March.
-Places are now open for a mission that will particularly appeal to companies in the food, fashion, footwear and homeware sectors.
+Places are now open for a mission that will particularly appeal to companies in the food and drink sectors.

 Ireland imports more from the UK than any other country.
-It is the UK’s largest export market in food and drink, and second largest market in clothing, fashion and footwear.
+It is the UK’s largest export market for food and drink.
 Ireland is an ideal first step to exporting for UK companies.
 Will it be yours?

-Join us for a two day/one night mission to meet tech titans who will show how to leverage social media platforms to go global, meet with pre-selected Irish companies looking for the products and services you offer, hear from successful Irish entrepreneurs and meet buyers in the food, fashion and homewares sectors.
+Join us for a two day/one night mission to meet tech titans who will show how to leverage social media platforms to go global, meet with pre-selected Irish companies looking for the products and services you offer, hear from successful Irish entrepreneurs and meet buyers in the food and drink sectors.

 Updates to the programme will be announced to mission go-ers and via @e_nation on Twitter with the #GoGlobal hashtag.

 Thursday 10 March 2016

 You will hear from Facebook on how to promote your products and services in Ireland and meet business owners who have successfully achieved this within the Irish market.

 You will hear from official Twitter 'tweeters' on how to optimise your account when trading in multiple markets, what changes you should make and what should be kept consistent for domestic and international markets.

 Meet the LinkedIn team who will talk about how to use your LinkedIn profile to your advantage when starting out as an exporter.
 Topics covered include the best ways to get the most out of your LinkedIn account when thinking about exporting, approaching people local to the market you are entering and how to source professional expertise you need to export, right from your LinkedIn account.